hikeri/fai-rkgen/README.md

 #### Disclaimer:
 This tool is provided as-is, with no warranties or guarantees of any kind.
 Users are responsible for ensuring compliance with applicable laws and regulations.

-I do not plan to update this project in the future.
 For the FairCode team - if you want me to delete this repo, I don't mind.
 Write to me by email - hikeri@duck.com This project will not work on other domains, so deleting this repository is deleting the project as a whole.